fsotelos/medical/README.md

    ```bash
    docker-compose build
 	```
-5. And In the Docker Descktop Guarantee that 2 container apps are running
+5. And In the Docker Desktop Guarantee that 2 container apps are running

-my_db_pg_container
+my_db_pg_container OK

-medical_api_1
+medical_api_1      OK

-6. You not need more you can run the endpoint
+6. You not need more to run this coding task, the next step is run the endpoint

 	Swagger Endpoint: [http://localhost:8080/api/Patient/GetAllPatientsVisitCitiesMoreThanTwise](http://localhost:8080/api/Patient/GetAllPatientsVisitCitiesMoreThanTwise)